hatari/hatari/tests/tosboot/readme.txt

 TOS tester, it will automatically select a suitable subset of HW combinations to test, for each given TOS versions.

+Unless you're specifically testing FDC timings or memory detection compatibility, you can use --fast option to speed up TOS bootup a lot.

 Potential TODOs
 ---------------